 This week’s BEACON Researchers at Work blog post is by University of Texas at Austin graduate student Emily Jane McTavish.

-For more information, you can contact Emily Jane at ejmctavish at utexas dot edu.
+For more information, contact Emily Jane at emily dot mctavish at mail dot utexas dot edu.